You want to write and perform original music. That’s great to hear, go for your dreams!

 What are the basics of songwriting?

-The general stuff
+The general aspects of songwriting

 Regardless of genre, each song will have a song title, a tempo and a beat.
 Even if the song is an instrumental piece with no lyrics, you still need these 3.